tekktrik/circlink/README.md

 If you If the link is still running, you'll get some nasty error text though.
 You can also use `all` and `last` instead of the link ID to clear all links or just the last one created, respectively.

+# License

+This library is licensed under an MIT license, so feel free to do with it what you want, and contributions are always welcome!